Name

 Where I am From and Where I Have Taught

 I am from Maryland and taught there for 7 years.
-After getting married, I moved to North Carolina where I teach ages 2 – Kindergarten.
+Then, I moved to North Carolina where I teach ages 2 – Kindergarten.

 Favorite Teaching Memory